zaktech96/airline-discount-tracker/docs/api-integration.md

-// Flight Search API Integration Example
+# Flight Search API Integration Example

+will like to add some more info to this file

 // 1.
 API Configuration
 const API_CONFIG = {